-The development will be the centre of a new precinct that will encompass Precinct’s surrounding buildings.
-The area will be known as Commercial Bay, as it was first called when established as Auckland’s trading hub in the 1800s.
+The development was named Commercial Bay, as the area was first called when established as Auckland’s trading hub in the 1800s.

 A construction contract for the development was entered into with Fletcher Construction.
-Reflecting Precinct’s development agreement with Auckland Council, construction also includes works to complete the CRL tunnels which will go under the new building.
+Reflecting Precinct’s development agreement with Auckland Council, construction also included works to complete the CRL tunnels under the new building.